 It has just two stained glass windows;

-‘The Crucifixion’ by Shrigley and Hunt, in the East Apse, and a new one installed in the centre of the west window in 2008 (see the photo on the left) and donated by Mary Burne in memory of her husband.
+‘The Crucifixion’ by Shrigley and Hunt, in the East Apse, and a new one installed in the centre of the west window in 2008 (see the photo on the left) in memory of Billy Burne.

 The Churchyard is almost entirely well-maintained grass but, in spring there is a beautiful display of daffodils alongside the path, as can just be seen in the photograph at the top.